 The recommended approach for developing remediation goals is to identify PRGs at scoping, modify them as needed at the end of the RI or during the FS based on site-specific information from the baseline risk assessment, and ultimately select remediation levels in the Record of Decision (ROD).
 In order to set radionuclide-specific PRGs in a site-specific context, however, assessors must answer fundamental questions about the site.
 Information on the radionuclides that are present onsite, the specific contaminated media, land-use assumptions, and the exposure assumptions behind pathways of individual exposure is necessary in order to develop radionuclide-specific PRGs.
 The PRG calculator provides the ability to modify the standard default PRG exposure parameters to calculate site-specific PRGs.

-The standardized PRGs are based on default exposure parameters and incorporate exposure factors that present RME conditions.
-This database tool presents PRGs in both activity and mass units.
-Once this database tool is used to retrieve standard PRGs or calculate site-specific PRGs, it is important to clearly demonstrate the equations and exposure parameters used in the calculations.
+Where this recommended database tool is used to develop standard PRGs or calculate site-specific PRGs, it is important to clearly document the equations and exposure parameters used in the calculations.
 Discussion of the assumptions that go into the PRGs calculated should be included in the document where the PRGs are presented such as a Remedial Investigation (RI) Report or Feasibility Study.